grpc/proposal/A36-xds-for-servers.md

 `envoy.extensions.filters.network.http_connection_manager.v3.HttpConnectionManager`
 filter, HttpConnectionManager hereafter, as the last entry in the list.
 Currently, that is the only supported filter, so that will be the only entry in the list.
+If the implementation supports HTTP filters, and that `HttpConnectionManager` message has the `rds` field set, the XdsServer will start an XdsClient watch on the value of that field for a `envoy.config.route.v3.RouteConfiguration` resource.

 [Like in Envoy][envoy lds], updates to a Listener cause all older connections on that Listener to be gracefully shut down (i.e., "drained") with a default grace